 WHAT IF THE COURT THINKS I’M THE PROBLEM?

+Parent-child contact problems can be caused by many different factors.
 Sometimes kids are fearful of a parent or refuse to see them for issues that are not related to parental alienation.
 We call that estrangement and in many cases the child has justifiably raised concerns about one parent that require some parenting help.
 These cases can lead to alienation or long term refusal contact if the “favoured” parent intentionally or unintentionally reinforces or increases the child’s fears without allowing the parenting issues to be safely addressed and the relationship repaired.

 As part of any assessment, we take into consideration what children are saying and why they’re saying it.
 In almost every situation, these issues can be addressed safely and the child and parent can work to rebuild their relationship successfully.
 We can provide support for the child and the parent to address issues such as discipline, adult relationships, concerns with a new partner, substance misuse, communication issues, misunderstandings, or areas that legitimately make children feel unsafe.
 The goal of this type of reunification work is to help the parent address the identified (and legitimate) concern, and to allow the child to know this is happening.
 Once it is deemed safe, parents and children meet together to explore how to move forward and to rebuild their relationship.